Justin Chatwin: 2011–2020: Television and films balance

 In December 2009, Chatwin was filming the Showtime pilot Shameless, an adaptation of Paul Abbott's British series of the same name, starring alongside William H. Macy and Emmy Rossum.
-The 12-episode season began airing in January 2011, and over the course of three years, Chatwin portrayed Jimmy Lishman / Steve Wilton, Rossum's love interest, a car thief who comes from a wealthy family.
+The 12-episode first season began airing in January 2011, and over the course of three years, Chatwin portrayed Jimmy Lishman / Steve Wilton, Rossum's love interest, a car thief who comes from a wealthy family.
 Chatwin made a brief appearance in the fourth season finale, and returned in the fifth season as a special guest star.
 The show received mostly positive reviews; Eric Goldman of IGN opined that Chatwin brings "the right vibe of scruffy determination" to his role, while another critic noticed his "very intense and intimate chemistry" with Rossum.

-During an interview, when asked about one of show's most controversial aspects, the frequent use of sex and nudity, Chatwin said:
+During an interview, when asked about one of the most controversial aspects of the series, the significant amount of nudity and sex scenes, Chatwin said:

 Chatwin's film career in the 2010s consists primarily in independent features.
-Those usually premiered first at various film festivals and were later released in select theaters and through video-on-demand or streaming services.
+Those usually premiered first at various film festivals, before being released simultaneously in select theaters and through video-on-demand or streaming services.
 In 2011, Chatwin starred alongside Patrick Huard and Paul Doucet in the canadian film Funkytown.
 Directed by Daniel Roby, the feature set in Montreal follows a group of characters and the events that changed their lives during the disco era.
 He plays Tino DeiFiori, a young italian dancer who is hiding a secret.
 Chatwin was drawn to the part because he "haven't danced a day" in his life: "I'm the guy who sits in the corner at the club and doesn't move".
 In 2011, he also acted in Shawn Christensen's short film Brink, which earned a nomination for "Best Narrative Short" at the Tribeca Film Festival.
 In 2013, Chatwin guest-starred in the fourth season of The Listener, and appeared in Isolated, a documentary narrated and executive produced by Ryan Phillippe about a group of surfers in search of untouched waves.